eh2k/squares-and-circles/README.md

 ## ⧉ Conclusions and the future

 The project was originally a kind of research that I did over half a year.
-The current O_C hardware could certainly be optimised.
+The current O_C hardware could certainly be optimized.
 As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation.
 Furthermore, the Teensy 4.0 does not have "high-end" ADCs - my focus here was to achieve operation at audio rate - the issue of noise has not been the focus so far.
 ADC/DAC calibration is still on my to-do list.

 At the moment I want to make the project available to the community as open-source, so that everyone has the possibility to adapt and experiment with it.
 In principle, this project is a suite of apps so-called machines/engines interfacing with a system library ("libmachine").

-You are welcome for any kind of feedback or colleboration.
-Lets extend the engine collection - where is about 60% free space at the moment.
+You are welcome for any suggestions and feedback or collaboration.

+## License

-The application code respectively the suite of machines/engines is released under the MIT licence.
+The application code respectively the suite of machines/engines is released under the MIT license.
+For details e.g. the copyright holders - see the header of individual source code files or readme/license file in the sub folder.

 The previously mentioned "libmachine", a hardware abstraction layer, will remain "closed software" until I follow some not yet discarded ideas.
-This is to prevent the firmware from being ported to similar digital Eurorack modules and some theoretical licensing questions.
+This is to prevent the firmware from being forked/ported to similar digital Eurorack modules and some theoretical licensing questions.
 So if you consider commercially distributing hardware with this firmware, please contact me (eh2k◯gmx.de).

 <!--
 ````